Best Of19 min read

 If you're still managing student debt alongside wealth-building

-SoFi makes the most sense as your primary ecosystem — the rate discounts across products plus no-fee investing creates compound convenience benefits, especially in the first 5–10 years post-grad.
+SoFi makes the most sense as your primary ecosystem — the rate discounts plus no-fee investing creates compound convenience benefits, especially in the first 5–10 years post-graduation.

 The Bottom Line: Top Picks for Every Type of High Earner

-Best overall for high earners: Personal Capital (Empower) — the free dashboard alone is worth it, and the managed tier handles real complexity.
+Best overall for high earners: Personal Capital (Empower) — the free dashboard alone is worth it, and the managed tier handles genuine complexity.

-Best automated tax optimization: Wealthfront — the direct indexing at $100K+ is the feature that genuinely changes the calculus for high earners in taxable accounts.
+Best automated tax optimization: Wealthfront — the direct indexing at $100K+ actually changes the game for high earners with taxable accounts.

-Best full-service brokerage: Fidelity — product depth, cost efficiency (those 0% funds are hard to argue with), and a private wealth management tier that scales with you.
+Best full-service brokerage: Fidelity — product depth, cost efficiency (those 0% funds are hard to argue with), and a private wealth management tier that grows with you.

-Best value human advisor access: Charles Schwab Intelligent Portfolios Premium — $30/month for unlimited CFP access is hard to argue with.
+Best value for human advisor access: Charles Schwab Intelligent Portfolios Premium — $30/month for unlimited CFP access is hard to beat.

-Best for complex tracking (rental/business income): Quicken Home & Business — unglamorous but genuinely powerful for multi-income-stream situations.
+Best for complex tracking (rental/business income): Quicken Home & Business — unglamorous but genuinely powerful for multi-income situations.

 Best for equity comp and portfolio customization: M1 Finance — build the portfolio you actually want with automated execution.

-Here's my actual recommendation: use more than one of these.
+Here's my real recommendation: use more than one.
 Seriously.
-Wealthfront for automated investing, Personal Capital for the dashboard view across everything, and Quicken if you have complex tax situations or rental properties is a combination that covers almost every high-earner use case without significant overlap.
-The tools don't conflict with each other, and the total cost is still a fraction of what you'd pay a traditional wealth manager for mediocre service.
+Wealthfront for automated investing, Personal Capital for the dashboard view across everything, and Quicken if you have complex tax situations or rental properties covers almost every high-earner need without real overlap.
+These tools don't conflict, and the total cost is a fraction of what you'd pay a traditional wealth manager for mediocre service.

 You Might Also Like